arosecast/arc-old/_posts/2016-02-02-freebie-take-a-leap-printable.markdown

 date:   2016-02-02 10:00:00 +0000
 image: '/assets/blog/2016-02/thumb-freebie-take-a-leap.jpg'
 alt: February Freebie // 'Take a Leap' Downloadable Printable
-categories: Freebies
+categories: freebie
-tags: Downloads Printable Lettering Illustration
+tags: downloads printable lettering illustration
 ---

 <p class="intro">Last month I created some <a href="/freebie/2015/12/31/cat-celebration-wallpapers.html" title="January Freebie // Cat and Celebration Themed Digital Wallpapers">cat and celebration themed digital wallpapers</a> for you all.
 For this month's freebie, I decided to make an illustrated printable.</p>